 NEW SCULPTURAL WORKS

-PREVIOUS WORK
+PREVIOUS WORK (2020 and prior)

 The sculpture and installations I make exist at the intersection of medicine and nature.
 My practice took this focus when I witnessed something few people see–family members undergoing repeated surgical procedures.
 Day after day, I saw the fragility of the human body and observed the healing process and the physical apparatus it requires.
 As nurses applied bandages and placed tubes I began, through similar repetitive processes, to make objects–birds and nests–from the trash that healing procedures generated.
 The juxtaposition of organic forms and synthetic materials became alluring.
 I was drawn into the world of the hospital, and this became the basis of my inquiry.